 Human beings are living longer than ever before … into their 70s, 80s, 90s and beyond.
 Since the start of the 20th century, we have increased life expectancy in the United States from just 49 in 1900 to 79 today.

 While genetics play a major role in determining which of us will make it into the “over 90 crowd,” plenty of other factors go into healthy and successful aging.

 It’s true that every day “on island” is a good day, but something extraordinary is happening here on Boca Grande.
-We asked Boca Grande’s nonagenarians: what are the secrets of living into your nineties?
+We asked Boca Grande’s nonagenarians and those approaching their nineties: what are the secrets of living a long, meaningful life?

 Episode 1: John Hillenbrand

 April 2022 – John Hillebrand, 90, reflects on the importance of staying active and making sure you have something to look forward to every day.
 And he reminds us that “Life is what you make it!”